-Critical Analysis of Crime: History and Origin
+Critical Analysis of Crime

-During the times of uncivilized society, there was no criminal law, every man was his own protector, any person can be attacked at any time and the method of punishment was vengeance.
+During the times of uncivilized society, there was no criminal law, every man was his protector, any person can be attacked at any time and the method of punishment was vengeance.
 The principle was the survival of the fittest the person attacking was either defeated or was able to achieve the reason of its attack, for relief or compensation the main forerunner of criminal justice was “A tooth for a tooth, an eye for an eye, a life for life”.

 With the advancement of time, the method of taking compensation came into existence, the injured party started taking other benefits as a relief rather than killing their adversaries.
 Subsequently, a sliding scale came into existence for satisfying ordinary offences.
 Such a system gave birth to archaic criminal law.
-This method of relief stayed for a long time and the application of this function was in the hand of parties, but gradually this function came in the hands of the state to perform.
+This method of relief stayed for a long time and the application of this function was in the hand of parties, but gradually this function came into the hands of the state to perform.

 After the time of kingship, the concept of crime and its distinction with the civil wrong emerged.
 Earlier there was no distinction between the law of crimes and civil wrongs, ‘Law of Wrong‘ was the only term used and included both.
-Commenting on this point Federick Pollock and Maitland observed that the English society prior to 10th century confused crimes with civil wrong i.e. torts because the bond of family was far stronger than that of the community, therefore, the injured party and his kindred could avenge the wrong by private vengeance and self-redress.
+Commenting on this point Federick Pollock and Maitland observed that the English society before the 10th century confused crimes with civil wrong i.e. torts because the bond of family was far stronger than that of the community, therefore, the injured party and his kindred could avenge the wrong by private vengeance and self-redress.
 During this period, recourse to legal remedy was considered merely as an optional alternative to self-redress.

 Even after the above-mentioned methods, still, there is a problem as to which action should be declared forbidden or what action should be selected for punishment in simple words what act should be marked as a crime and what should be imposed on as a punishment in state and society.
 According to Terence Morris: “Crime is what society says is a crime by establishing that an act is a violation of the criminal law.
 Without law, there can be no crime at all although there may be moral indignation which results in law being enacted.”